Mission & History

 Shanghai-born conductor Tsung Yeh served as the Music Director of the South Bend Symphony for 28 years.
 Maestro Yeh earned the distinction of being the first conductor ever to hold music directorships of both a western symphony orchestra and a Chinese instrument orchestra.
 As recognition of his 28 years of service, on June 17, 2016, Tsung Yeh received the Sagamore of the Wabash Award from Indiana Governor, Michael Pence.

-Frequently performing to sold-out audiences in Singapore, the Singapore Chinese Orchestra orchestra marked its first tour of Europe in 2005, traveling to the Barbican Centre in London, The Sage Gateshead in Newcastle, England, and the Budapest Spring Festival.
+Frequently performing to sold-out audiences in Singapore, the Singapore Chinese Orchestra marked its first tour of Europe in 2005, traveling to the Barbican Centre in London, The Sage Gateshead in Newcastle, England, and the Budapest Spring Festival.
 In 2013, in recognition of his contributions to the nation’s heritage and cultural climate, the Government of Singapore awarded Mr. Yeh with the Cultural Medallion, its highest honor for work in the Arts.

 Mr. Yeh holds degrees from the Mannes College of Music and was one of three conductors chosen for the Conductor Mentor Program of the American Symphony Orchestra League, working with Daniel Barenboim and Pierre Boulez.
 He has previously held posts as Exxon/Arts Endowment Conductor of the St. Louis Symphony Orchestra, Resident Conductor of The Florida Orchestra, Principal Guest Conductor of the Albany Symphony Orchestra, Music Director of the Northwest Indiana Symphony Orchestra and Music Director of the Hong Kong Sinfonietta.
 Maestro Yeh has appeared with the Chicago Symphony Orchestra, San Francisco Symphony Orchestra, Orchestre Philharmonique de Radio France, The Minnesota Orchestra, Rochester Philharmonic, Singapore Symphony, China National Symphony Shanghai Symphony Orchestra and the Calgary Philharmonic.
 He has recorded for the Hugo, Delos, and Naxos record labels with several orchestras.